The Boy in the Striped Pyjamas (film): Plot

-Ralf informs his family that Kurt was transferred to the Eastern Front; angered, Elsa reveals the reason for his transfer was because Kurt did not initially alert the authorities about his father.
+Ralf informs his family that Kurt was transferred to the Eastern Front.
+Angered, Elsa reveals the reason for his transfer was because he had not initially alerted the authorities about his father.

 Bruno continues returning to the fence and eventually, Shmuel reappears, but with visible injuries.
-Bruno apologises and Shmuel forgives him.
+Bruno apologises to Shmuel, who forgives him.
 In Berlin, Ralf's mother Nathalie – who disapproves of the Nazi regime – is killed by an Allied bombing raid.
 At the funeral, Elsa tries to remove a wreath from the Führer out of respect for Nathalie and her beliefs, but Ralf stops her, causing them to fall out after the service.

-Back home, Elsa informs Ralf she doesn't want the children living in the vicinity of the camp.
-In turn, Ralf then tells Bruno and Gretel their mother is taking them to live with extended family until the war is over.
-Bruno visits Shmuel before he leaves, and learns Shmuel's father has disappeared after being transferred to a different work gang; Bruno decides to help Shmuel find him.
-Shmuel provides Bruno with a prisoner's striped outfit and a cap to cover his unshaven head, and Bruno digs under the fence to join Shmuel, but the boys are suddenly rounded up by the guards.
+Back home, Elsa informs Ralf she does not want the children living in the vicinity of the camp.
+So, Ralf then informs Bruno and Gretel their mother is taking them to live with their extended family until the war is over.

+Bruno visits Shmuel before he leaves and learns that Shmuel's father has disappeared after being transferred to a different work gang.
+He decides to help Shmuel find him.
+Shmuel provides Bruno with a prisoner's striped outfit and a cap to cover his unshaven head, then Bruno digs under the fence to join him.
+However, the boys are suddenly rounded up by the guards.

-Gretel and Elsa learn of Bruno's disappearance, and burst into Ralf's meeting to alert him.
+Gretel and Elsa learn of Bruno's disappearance and burst into Ralf's meeting to alert him.
 A search is launched and a dog tracks Bruno's scent to his discarded clothing.
 Ralf enters the camp as the prisoners are sent to a gas chamber, where pesticide pellets are poured from a hole in the ceiling, filling the chamber with toxic gas.
-Bruno dies in the chamber along with Shmuel, leaving Ralf, Elsa, and Gretel distraught.
+Bruno and Shmuel are killed in the gas chamber, leaving Ralf, Elsa, and Gretel devastated.